pottekkat/virtual-drums/README.md

 ```

 You can use a green stick as your drumstick, I had a couple of green pens lying around.

+## Tutorial

+I have written an [article](https://medium.com/@navendupottekkat/virtual-drum-set-using-opencv-ebcb1553c778) explaining how this works.
+Please check that out!

 ## Contributing
 [![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat)](https://github.com/navendu-pottekkat/virtual-drums/issues)